Sign Up As A Member

 Played on hard courts at the Delray Beach Stadium & Tennis Center, it’s an ATP 250 series event hosting 28 players in singles and 16 teams in doubles.
 The venue also hosts an ATP Champions Tour Legends team event leading up to the main draws in singles and doubles.

-For the doubles event, the winning team will share $33,960, while the runner-up team will split $18,170.
-Like singles, these amounts represent 8.2% bumps versus last year.
+The winning team will share $35,980 for the doubles event, while the runner-up team will split $19,330.
+Like singles, these amounts represent 2.8% bumps compared to last year.

-In the following sections, I’ll provide a detailed overview and complete breakdown of the Delray Beach Open’s prize money and historical data for quick reference, along with currency conversions for your convenience.
+In the following sections, I’ll provide a detailed overview and complete breakdown of the Delray Beach Open’s prize money, historical data for quick reference, and currency conversions for your convenience.

 Taking a step back, we can break down prize money at the Delray Beach Open by event, where 80% of the purse funds singles, and the remaining 20% goes to the smaller doubles tournament.

-However, prize money breaks down further by discipline, with players and teams earning more money the further they progress.
-For example, the player who wins the tournament will make 14 times more than a player who exits in the first round.
+However, prize money is further divided by discipline, with players and teams earning more as they progress.
+For example, a player who wins the tournament will make 14 times more than one who exits in the first round.

-The following tables showcase prize money by round per year to help visualize this breakdown, and you can scroll left to right to view historical numbers.
+The following tables showcase prize money by round per year to help visualize this breakdown.
+You can scroll left to right to view historical numbers.
 I’ve also converted prize money to euros and sterling pounds, which I calculate using the prior year’s exchange rate on the day of the final for a close approximation of value.

 Singles – Dollar